Retirement Income Calculator with Annuities

 How does an annuity contribute to retirement income?

-Annuities are not suitable for everyone's retirement plan, as their benefits depend heavily on individual circumstances, risk tolerance, and financial goals.
-While they offer guaranteed income and can mitigate longevity risk, they often come with fees, surrender charges, and lack the liquidity of other investments.
-They are best suited for individuals seeking predictable income and willing to trade some flexibility for security.
+Annuities are not suitable for everyone.
+While they offer guaranteed income and mitigate longevity risk, they come with fees, surrender charges, and less liquidity than other investments.
+They work best for those seeking predictable income and willing to trade some flexibility for security.